Can I get a mortgage with bad credit?

 Credit means making a purchase or borrowing money with the agreement that you’ll pay later.
 You will develop a ‘credit score’ that tells lenders how likely you are to be able to pay back debt and if you can pay it on time.
 This score also helps lenders to know more about your history when, or if you apply for more credit.

 Having bad credit (sometimes called bad credit history or a bad credit rating) usually means your credit reports show negative credit behaviours in your recent past.
 These behaviours include not repaying your debts according to your borrowing agreements, or late or missed payments.

-A bad credit mortgage is simply a term used to describe a mortgage arranged with a specialist lender for a borrower who has experienced financial difficulties in the past.
-Typically, a bad credit mortgage for someone who has had debt problems will be offered at a slightly higher rate than that found from your usual high street lenders and may also require a slightly bigger deposit or a larger amount of equity.
+A bad credit mortgage is the term used to describe a mortgage arranged with a specialist lender for a borrower who has experienced financial difficulties in the past.
+Typically, bad credit mortgages will be offered at a slightly higher rate than mortgages offered by your usual high street lenders.
+It may also require a slightly bigger deposit or a larger amount of equity.